PYkm/Blog/_posts/2020-08-17-Quotes-Sharing-16th.md

 > <div class="quotes-right"><span class="icon-quotes-right"></span></div>

 > <span class="icon-quotes-left"></span>
 > There are always limits, and there are always opportunities.
-The ones we rehearse and focus on are the ones that shape our attitude and our actions
+The ones we rehearse and focus on are the ones that shape our attitude and our actions.
 > <div class="source">———— Seth Godin</div>
 > <div class="quotes-right"><span class="icon-quotes-right"></span></div>